cloudfoundry/docs-bosh/content/vsphere-esxi-host-failure.md

----
-title: Recovery from an ESXi Host Failure
----

 !!! note
     Do not follow this procedure if vSphere HA is enabled and bosh-vsphere-cpi is v30+; vSphere HA will automatically move all VMs from the failed host to other good hosts.